 It’s quite important to be able to try before purchasing any tools to see if it meets your needs and also see if it’s well worth spending time and money on it or not.
 Thankfully, many tools now offer free trial options and ClickUp and monday.com are just one of them.

-As ClickUp offers life-time free access, monday.com only offers a 14-day free trial option.
-We need to mention that ClickUp life-time free trial covers limited storage and access for some of the features whereas monday.com gives you full-access for all features it has for a limited time only.
+As ClickUp offers lifetime free access, monday.com only offers a 14-day free trial option.
+We need to mention that ClickUp’s lifetime free trial covers limited storage and access for some of the features whereas monday.com gives you full access for all features it has for a limited time only.

 No doubt that pricing plays a critical role in the deciding process.
 At this point, ClickUp and monday.com differ from each other as monday.com limits the number of team members while choosing a plan.

-ClickUp offers four pricing plans that shown below with a 45% discount when it billed annually:
+ClickUp offers four pricing plans that are shown below with a 45% discount when billed annually:

 - Free Forever: $0 member/month